Adding a Userspace C Program as a Buildroot Package

 In the earlier post I have explained how to add a kernel module as a new buildroot package.
-You can check that post here:
+You can check that post here.

-In this module I will explain the steps to add a program which is not a kernel module but a user space c program for testing the earlier kernel module.
+In this module I will explain the steps to add a program which is not a kernel module but a user space C program for testing the earlier kernel module.

-Following the same way as earlier start with the below step:
+Following the same way as earlier start with the below step: Create a new folder under buildroot/package folder.

 cd buildroot